 Participants of the Col-Col exchange on Geographical Indications in Riohacha.
-Photo: APC-Colombia Activities In light of the relatively advanced stage of Colombia's intellectual property system, the COLIPRI project Phase 2 addressed specific needs and requests to add the most value and achieve sustainable results.
-The project provided specialised advice and support in selected areas where Switzerland is able to offer strong expertise and achieve a tangible impact.
-Within these thematic areas, the activities mainly consisted of technical capacity building through training, workshops, experience sharing between Swiss and Colombian peers, education programmes and expert input, led by national and international consultants.
-These activities increased the capacity of the IPR entities to deliver high quality services.
-In addition, the project supported the formulation of the National IP policy (2022-2031) and the implementation of its action plan; conducted a legal gap analysis on the industrial design legislation, and promoted the national geographical indication (GI) system as well as GI community development.
-Furthermore, the project supported the promotion, use and acquisition of IPR by specific target groups, in order to increase the use and commercialization of IPR, for example through knowledge and technology transfer services, with a dedicated guide and methodology.
-Alignment with Colombia's development priorities The COLIPRI project Phase 2 was fully aligned with the key socio-economic development priorities of the Government of Colombia, in particular increased diversification, innovation and competitiveness.
-All project activities were aligned and helped implement the National IP policy's action plan.
-A well-balanced intellectual property system encourages investment in the knowledge economy, technological innovation and the building of strong local brands, all of which can make Colombian companies more competitive at a global level.
-A strong intellectual property system in Colombia is also in the interest of Switzerland, as reliable and competent local IPR entities can provide effective protection for patents, trademarks, designs, GIs, copyright and other IPRs of Swiss companies abroad.
+Photo: APC-Colombia Activities In light of the relatively advanced stage of Colombia's intellectual property system, the COLIPRI project Phase 2 aims to address specific needs and requests to add the most value and achieve sustainable results.
+The project provides specialised advice and support in selected areas where Switzerland is able to offer strong expertise and achieve a tangible impact.
+Within these thematic areas, the activities mainly consist of technical capacity building through training, workshops, experience sharing between Swiss and Colombian peers, education programmes and expert input, led by national and international consultants.
+These activities will increase the capacity of the IPR entities to deliver high quality services.
+In addition, the project supported the formulation of the National IP policy and continues supporting the implementation of its action plan; conducted a legal gap analysis on the industrial design legislation, and promotes the national geographical indication (GI) system as well as GI community development.
+Furthermore, the project supports the promotion, use and acquisition of IPR by specific target groups, in order to increase the use and commercialization of IPR, for example through knowledge and technology transfer services.
+Alignment with Colombia's development priorities The COLIPRI project Phase 2 is aligned with the key socio-economic development priorities of the Government of Colombia, in particular increased diversification, innovation and competitiveness.
+A wellbalanced intellectual property system encourages investment in the knowledge economy, technological innovation and the building of strong local brands, all of which can make Colombian companies more competitive at a global level.
+A strong intellectual property system in Colombia is also in the interests of Switzerland, as reliable and competent local IPR entities can provide effective protection for patents, trademarks, designs, GIs, copyright and other IPRs of Swiss companies abroad.
 The free trade agreement signed between Colombia and Switzerland/EFTA entered into force in 2011, which underlines the importance of this emerging market.
-Beneficiaries The main project beneficiaries through direct technical capacity building were the National Planning Department (DNP), the Department of Industrial Property and the Department of Jurisdictional Affairs under Superintendence of Industry and Commerce (SIC), the National Directorate for Copyright (DNDA), the Agencia Presidencial de Cooperación de Colombia (APC-Colombia), and Artesanías de Colombia.
-In addition, the Ministry of Commerce, Science and Tourism (MinCIT), the Instituto Colombiano Agropecuario (ICA), the Department of Science, Technology and Innovation - Colciencias, the Colombian Confederation of Chambers of Commerce (Confecámaras), the Ministry of Agriculture, local small and medium enterprises (SMEs), researchers, universities, IP consultants (IP lawyers, technology transfer consultants, knowledge and technology transfer offices), and selected producer associations benefitted from tailor-made workshops and training programmes.
-Other economic actors as well as the wider Colombian public benefitted indirectly through improved IPR services and an improvement in the quality and competitiveness of Colombian goods and products.
-The impact of the COLIPRI project also extended to more vulnerable communities of the population such as micro entrepreneurs, rural communities and ethnic minorities, who through the use of IPRs, are able to market local specialties.
+Beneficiaries The main project beneficiaries through direct technical capacity building are the National Planning Department (DNP), the Department of Industrial Property and the Department of Jurisdictional Affairs under the Superintendence of Industry and Commerce (SIC), the National Directorate for Copyright (DNDA), the Agencia Presidencial de Cooperación de Colombia (APC-Colombia), and Artesanías de Colombia.
+In addition, the Ministry of Commerce, Science and Tourism (MinCIT), the Instituto Colombiano Agropecuario (ICA), the Department of Science, Technology and Innovation -Colciencias, the Colombian Confederation of Chambers of Commerce (Confecámaras), the Ministry of Agriculture, local small and medium enterprises (SMEs), researchers, universities, IP consultants (IP lawyers, technology transfer consultants, knowledge and technology transfer offices), and selected producer associations benefit from tailor-made workshops and training programmes.
+Other economic actors as well as the wider Colombian public benefits indirectly through improved IPR services and an improvement in the quality and competitiveness of Colombian goods and products.
+The impact of the COLIPRI project also extends to more vulnerable communities of the population such as micro entrepreneurs, rural communities and ethnic minorities, who through the use of IPRs, are able to market local specialties.

 IP and commercialization mentorship for women indigenous handicraft producers, Medellin.
-Photo: AdC More information and contact Nathalie Hirsig - COLIPRI Project Coordinator Swiss Federal Institute of Intellectual Property, Bern nathalie.hirsig@ipi.ch / +41 31 377 7203
+Photo: AdC More information and contact Nathalie Hirsig - COLIPRI Project Coordinator Swiss Federal Institute of Intellectual Property, Bern nathalie.hirsig@ipi.ch / +41 31 377 7203 Claire Philippoteaux - Project Associate Bogotá, Colombia claire.p@swisscontact.org / +57 312 231 29 84